 The revenue and profits recognised in any period are based on the delivery of performance obligations and an assessment of when control is transferred to the customer.

-Revenue is recognised either when the performance obligation in the contract has been performed (so ‘point in time’ recognition) or ‘over time’ as control of the performance obligation is transferred to the customer.
+Revenue is recognised either when the performance obligation in the contract has been performed (so ‘point-in-time’ recognition) or ‘overtime’ as control of the performance obligation is transferred to the customer.

 The Group enters into contracts which contain extension periods, where either the customer or both parties can choose to extend the contract or there is an automatic annual renewal, and/or termination clauses that could impact the actual duration of the contract.
 Judgement is applied to assess the impact that these clauses have when determining the appropriate contract term.
 The term of the contract impacts both the period over which revenue from performance obligations may be recognised and the period over which contract fulfilment assets and capitalised costs to obtain a contract are expensed.

 For contracts with multiple components to be delivered such as transformation, transitions and the delivery of outsourced services, management applies judgement to consider whether those promised goods and services are:

 At contract inception the total transaction price is estimated, being the amount to which the Group expects to be entitled and has rights to under the present contract.
 This includes an assessment of any variable consideration where the Group’s performance may result in additional revenues based on the achievement of agreed KPIs.
-Such amounts are only included based on the expected value or the most likely outcome method, and only to the extent that it is highly probable that no revenue reversal will occur.
+Such amounts are only included based on the expected value, or the most likely outcome method, and only to the extent that it is highly probable that no revenue reversal will occur.